Gaonuk/Gaonuk/README.md

 ## I'm a Student, Hacker, Entrepreneur, and Gamer!!

 - 🚀 Passionate for Startups, Entrepreneurship and Innovation
-- 🌱 I’m currently learning about Blockchain, Serverless and AWS.
+- 🌱 I’m currently learning about Blockchain, Smart Contracts, Rust and AWS.
 - 💻 Software Engineering @ [Floid](https://somosfloid.com/world/home)
 - 🥅 2021 Goals: Hodl Luna and build something on the Terra blockchain!
 - 📚 Teaching assistant of Software Engineering IIC2143
-- 🎮 I play League of Legends (OMW to Challenger, currently at Diamond 4)
+- 🎮 I play League of Legends (OMW to Challenger, currently at Platinum 2)
 - 📖 I'm a bookworm!
-Currently reading: Dune by Frank Herbert
+Currently reading: Skyward by Brandon Sanderson

 ### Spotify Playing 🎧